wombleton/gitlaw-nz/acts/A/Arms Act 1983.md

     *   (i) a miniature cannon.

     (2) In any prosecution for an offence against subsection (1) in which it is proved that the defendant used, discharged, or carried a firearm of a kind described in that subsection, the burden of proving the existence of some lawful, proper, and sufficient purpose shall lie on the defendant.

+    Section 49(1): amended, on 1 July 2013, by [section 413][137] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 49A Unlawful possession of firearm or airgun after revocation of firearms licence

-*   Every person commits an offence and is liable on summary conviction to imprisonment for a term not exceeding 1 year or to a fine not exceeding $4,000 or to both who, being a person whose firearms licence has been revoked, is in possession of a firearm or airgun at a time when that person is not the holder of a firearms licence, and is not a person authorised, expressly or by implication, by or pursuant to this Act, to be in possession of that firearm or airgun.
+*   Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 1 year or to a fine not exceeding $4,000 or to both who, being a person whose firearms licence has been revoked, is in possession of a firearm or airgun at a time when that person is not the holder of a firearms licence, and is not a person authorised, expressly or by implication, by or pursuant to this Act, to be in possession of that firearm or airgun.

-    Section 49A: inserted, on 1 November 1992, by [section 26][164] of the Arms Amendment Act 1992 (1992 No 95).
+    Section 49A: inserted, on 1 November 1992, by [section 26][165] of the Arms Amendment Act 1992 (1992 No 95).

+    Section 49A: amended, on 1 July 2013, by [section 413][137] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 50 Unlawful possession of pistol, military style semi-automatic firearm, or restricted weapon

-*   (1) Every person commits an offence and is liable on conviction on indictment to imprisonment for a term not exceeding 3 years or to a fine not exceeding $4,000 or to both who---
+*   (1) Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 3 years or to a fine not exceeding $4,000 or to both who---

     *   (a) is in possession of a pistol and is not a person authorised or permitted, expressly or by implication, by or pursuant to this Act, to be in possession of that pistol; or